madanyc/workfront-learn.en/help/custom-data/use-the-concat-expression-in-a-calculated-field.md

 ---
 title: Use the CONCAT expression in a calculated field
-description:  Learn how to use the CONCAT expression in a calculated field in Adobe Workfront.
+description:  Learn how to use the CONCAT expression in a calculated field in Adobe [!DNL Workfront].
 activity: use
 type: tutorial
 team: Technical Marketing